Ihab-Asaad/Data_Challenge/README.md

  loss = self.criterion(outputs, targets.type(torch.LongTensor))
 ```

+# Predicting

+To predict the class of an image (or a folder of images), you have to set task: 'I&O' in config.yaml file and set the path to the images image_path: 'path to your images'.

+The output will be in a .csv file containing the images' names along with the predicted class.

 # Evaluating & Testing

+The dataset is on Kaggle platform, so first you have to put your user name and key (you can generate them from setting from your Kaggle account) in .yaml file (fields : user_name, key).

 To evaluate on the dataset (or a portion of it), you have to change the 'evaluate' key in .yaml file to True (review the main_cv.py to check how the evaluation is done when we don't train our models)